What We Learned at Henry Stewart DAM New York 2022

 By Ben Zamora-Weiss

 Henry Stewart is a major webinar and in-person event organizer in the DAM space, and they typically (that is, when there isn’t a global pandemic) produce two or three conferences in the US every year (New York, Los Angeles, and Chicago).
-Every conference features panel discussions and case study presentations by DAM consultants, DAM managers, and software/integration vendors – gold mines of learnings and insights from around the world.
+Every conference features panel discussions and case study presentations by DAM consultants, DAM managers, and software/integration vendors – gold mines of learnings and insights on digital asset management best practices from around the world.
 In mid-October, two of our librarians (Phil and Ben) attended “DAM New York 2022.”
 Here’s what they learned…

 No doubt, the word you hear most often at Henry Stewart conferences is metadata.
-Metadata is data ABOUT other data – aka, your content – and properly tagging your data with metadata allows for quick retrieval of exactly what you’re looking for.
-Storing your media assets somewhere is easy; finding those assets later is hard – unless you embrace the power of metadata.
+Metadata is data ABOUT other data – aka, your content – and properly tagging your data with types of metadata allows for quick retrieval of exactly what you’re looking for.
+Storing your digitized content somewhere is easy; finding those assets later is hard – unless you embrace the power of metadata.

 MORE REASONS TO LOVE METADATA